Pairing Failed Message

 Seeing a Pairing Failed message?

 A Pairing Failed message means that Loftie has used the information to access your WiFi network and was unable to connect.
 The most common and likely error here is that the WiFi password was incorrect.
 We recommend disconnecting from your internet on a device such as a laptop or mobile device that is connected to WiFi already and reconnecting to double-check you have the correct WiFi password.
+Double check to make sure you have no additional spaces at the end of your password.

 For additional help, email us at email@example.com with information about your router and internet service provider.